Gonzalo Villar (footballer): Roma

 On 29 January 2020, Villar moved abroad for the first time in his career, signing a four-and-a-half-year contract with AS Roma.
 Roma paid an initial fee of €4 million for his transfer, with potential extra €1 million due based on performance.
 He made his Serie A debut on 15 February, replacing Diego Perotti in a 1–2 away loss at Atalanta BC.

-Loan to Geta3fe
+Loan to Getafe

 On 13 January 2022, Villar returned to his home country after agreeing to a loan deal with La Liga side Getafe CF until the end of the season.

+Loan to Sampdoria

+On 8 August 2022, Villar joined Sampdoria on a season-long loan with an option to buy.

+Second loan to Getafe

+On 13 January 2023, Villar returned to Getafe on a season-long loan with the option to make the deal permanent, which becomes an obligation if certain conditions are met.

+Granada

+On 4 August 2023, Villar signed a contract with Granada CF, newly-promoted to the top tier.